 No assurances can be made that any Spin-Off transaction will occur, and investors should not rely on a future Spin-Off transaction as a liquidity option.
-Because RGC would be managing each of us, the Public Fund and any Liquidating Fund, and the 1940 Act prohibits entities under common control from engaging in certain transactions, we will likely be required to obtain exemptive and/or no-action relief from the SEC to permit us to transfer assets to the Public Fund and/or any Liquidating Fund, as well as with respect to other aspects relating to a Spin-Off transaction.
-There can be no assurance that we will be able to obtain such exemptive and/or no-action relief from the SEC.
+Because RGC would be managing each of us and the Public Fund, if any, the 1940 Act prohibits entities under common control from engaging in certain transactions, we will likely be required to obtain exemptive and/or no-action relief from the SEC to permit us to transfer assets to the Public Fund, as well as with respect to other aspects relating to a Spin-Off transaction.

+We and RGC have applied for exemptive relief from the SEC to engage in certain otherwise prohibited transactions in order to allow our stockholders to exchange their shares into shares of the Public Fund, subject to the Board of Directors' determination that such exchange is in our best interest and the best interest of our stockholders.
+There can be no assurance that we will be able to obtain such exemptive and/or noaction relief from the SEC.
 If we are unable to do so, then we will continue our operations in the manner otherwise set forth in this annual report on Form 10-K and in the offering documents related to the Initial Private Offering.
 Alternatively, if we do obtain such exemptive and/or no-action relief, our Board of Directors would determine whether (and when) to effectuate any Spin-Off transaction, subject to the receipt of any required stockholder approvals.

-The Company may exclude any investor from participating in a Spin-Off transaction if, in the reasonable discretion of the Company, there is a substantial likelihood that such investor's exchange of shares of our common stock at such time would cause us, the Public Fund or a Liquidating Fund to (i) be in violation of, or noncompliance with, any law or regulation to which such entity is or would be subject or (ii) be deemed to hold "plan assets" under ERISA or Section 4975 of the Code because the investments of Benefit Plan Investors are deemed to be significant.
-If a Spin-Off transaction does occur, although it is expected that any incentive fee payable in connection with the Spin-Off transaction will be calculated using the methodology set forth in "Note 7-Related Party Agreements and Transactions" to our financial statements in Part II, Item 8 of this Form 10-K (taking into account the pro rata portion of our assets and liabilities relating to shares of our common stock being exchanged on an as-liquidated basis), the final terms of a Spin-Off transaction will be determined at the time of any such Spin-Off transaction, and there is no guarantee that such terms will be favorable to investors.
-See "Business-Investor Optionality; Potential Spin-Offs" in Part I, Item 1 of this Form 10-K for more information.
+The Company may exclude any investor from participating in the Spin-Off transaction if, in the reasonable discretion of the Company, there is a substantial likelihood that such investor's exchange of shares of our common stock at such time would cause us or the Public Fund to (i) be in violation of, or noncompliance with, any law or regulation to which such entity is or would be subject or (ii) be deemed to hold "plan assets" under ERISA or Section 4975 of the Code because the investments of Benefit Plan Investors are deemed to be significant.
+If a Spin-Off transaction does occur, although it is expected that any incentive fee payable in connection with the Spin-Off transaction will be calculated using the methodology set forth in "Note 7 - Related Party Agreements and Transactions" to our financial statements in Part II, Item 8 of this Form 10-K (taking into account the pro rata portion of our assets and liabilities relating to shares of our common stock being exchanged on an as-liquidated basis), the final terms of a Spin-Off transaction will be determined at the time of any such Spin-Off transaction, and there is no guarantee that such terms will be favorable to investors.
+See "Business - Investor Optionality; Potential Spin-Offs" in Part I, Item 1 of this Form 10-K for more information.
 While we expect that a Spin-Off transaction would likely be taxable to a stockholder that chooses to participate in the Spin-Off transaction, we cannot at this time predict the specific tax consequences of any future Spin-Off transaction that may occur.